• Skip to primary navigation

 Ride Sharing to Banff

-Ridesharing via Poparide is a solid option.
-There are usually several carpools traveling from Canmore to Banff (and vice versa), and you can select your driver based on your luggage and equipment requirements if you are traveling with skis, bikes, etc.
+There is currently no Uber or Lyft in Canmore or Banff.
+However, ridesharing via Poparide is an option.
+There are usually several carpools travelling from Canmore to Banff (and vice versa), and you can select your driver based on your luggage and equipment requirements (especially if you are travelling with skis, bikes, etc.).

 Walk or Cycle To Banff

 Go by your own power on the Banff Legacy Trail!
-If you’re feeling energetic, head up the popular Legacy Trail by foot or bike.
+If you’re feeling energetic, head up the popular Legacy Trail by foot or bike as it’s just over 20 km from Canmore to Banff.
 Walking will take you around 2 hours and 45 minutes and roughly 45 minutes by bicycle.
 Need some wheels to get you there?
 There are rental options in Canmore – check out Pedego Bikes for some electric options to help you with the inclines.

 Cyclists on the Banff Legacy Trail